yujiri8/yujiri.xyz/argument/the_origin_of_consciousness.md

 Materialists who realize this often end up going into [even more incoherent ideas like that consciousness *is* behavior (or even literally that consciousness doesn't exist!)](http://people.tamu.edu/~sdaniel/Notes/dualism.html)

-And naturally he doesn't think for a second about what the implications of this would do to his moral system.
+And naturally he doesn't think for a second about what this does to his moral system.
 If consciousness can evolve from non-consciousness, then couldn't there be something at any point between the two?
 According to this claim, it's impossible to draw a hard divide between unconscious and conscious.
 And then how would we resolve questions about the rights of beings inbetween us and rocks?

 Most people already irrationally believe animals are a form of this, but if you outright say you believe consciousness is a gradient, then there could be beings between *that* and us.
 It's *logically impossible* now that there can't be a species with *some* human rights but distinctly less.
 He *has* to believe that there could be a species for whom *ideal moral behavior* from us could be treating them similarly to slaves.
 I don't think this guy would be comfortable with that implication...